Armidale Regional Council

 Gross Regional Product

-Armidale Regional Council’s Gross Regional Product was $1.25 billion in the year ending June 2015, growing 2.3% since the previous year.
+Armidale Regional Council’s Gross Regional Product was $1.49 billion in the year ending June 2018, declining -2.0% since the previous year.

 Headline Gross Regional Product (GRP) is a measure of size or net wealth generated by the local economy.
 Changes in this figure over time can represent changes in employment, productivity or the types of industries in the area.

-To understand the relative size of these measures and reasons behind the differences, GRP data should be viewed in conjunction with Employment Capacity and Self-Containment datasets.
-To understand the main contributors to GRP, this dataset should be viewed in conjunction with Industry Value-Added.
+To understand the relative size of these measures and reasons behind the differences, GRP data should be viewed in conjunction with Jobs to workers ratio and Employment self-containment datasets.
+To understand the main contributors to GRP, this dataset should be viewed in conjunction with industry Value added.

 National Economics (NIEIR) - Modelled series